geefr/vsgvr/readme.md

 Feature                      | Status
 -----------------------------|--------
-Linux Build                  | Building
+Linux Build                  | Done
-Windows Build                | Building
+Windows Build                | Done
-Android Build                | Not Implemented Yet Code quality / API           | Messy, but in roughly the right structure for now OpenXR Rendering             | Working, could do with a cleanup and better vsg integration at some point OpenXR Input                 | Not Implemented Yet
+Android Build                | Builds, but untested, no example application Code quality / API           | Messy, but in roughly the right structure for now OpenXR Rendering             | Working, could do with a cleanup and better vsg integration at some point OpenXR Input                 | Not Implemented Yet